to redefine gender ID

-Before President Trump's inauguration, President Obama's administration had modified Title IX: the federal civil rights law that bans gender discrimination in education and health care programs that receive government financial assistance.
+Before President Trump's inauguration, President Obama's administration had modified Title IX: part of the federal Education Amendments of 1972.
+It bans gender discrimination in education and health care programs that receive government financial assistance.
 Green wrote:

 "A series of decisions [affecting the Title IX by the Obama administration] loosened the legal concept of gender in federal programs, including in education and health care, recognizing gender largely as an individual’s choice and not determined by the sex assigned at birth.
 The policy prompted fights over bathrooms, dormitories, single-sex programs and other arenas where gender was once seen as a simple concept.
 Conservatives, especially evangelical Christians, were incensed."

 A Trump Administration memo circulating since last spring says, in part: